ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/standup meeting - questions.md

 - What's the best piece of advice you've ever been given?
 - Do you play any sports?
 - What’s your favorite place of all the places you’ve travelled?
-  - THURSDAY: Is my MVP ready?
-What is missing?
+  - THURSDAY: Remind them what exacly MVP is + "Is my MVP ready?
+What is missing?"
+  - even better: give them user stories / a list of things they need to test (so that they test themselves)
 - Are you a good dancer?